Rex-xingjl/SwiftUI-PPRefreshable/README.md

 ```

-other view wants to refreshable？
+Any other views want to refreshable？

 ```swift